-This guide is intended for students and researchers studying the law and legal systems and traditons of the smaller island countries of the Pacific Ocean at the University of Oxford, although students and researchers from any field may find it useful.
+This guide is intended for students and researchers studying the law and legal systems and traditions of the smaller island nations and territories of the Pacific Ocean at the University of Oxford, although students and researchers from any field may find it useful.

 Use this guide to find out about sources and commentary for Pacific Island jurisdictions, including ebooks, ejournals, and databases.